nosovk/flowershow/content/Projects/STB/2025-01-08-project-description.md

 Danger: i18n realization in strapi v4 is done by plugin, which leads to problems with querying data and performance issues.
 Strapi already released v5, where those issues solved, but we postponed update for now.

 For asset storage we integrated [CloudFlare R2](https://developers.cloudflare.com/r2/).
 It's a flexible and pretty cheap solution to store lots of images.
-The egress trafik for R2 is free, thats why we use it instead of GoogleCloud or other S3 like storage.
+The egress traffic for R2 is free, thats why we use it instead of GoogleCloud or other S3 like storage.

 Also, we use strapi to pre-process images, like generate AVIF versions and provide different sized versions.
 AVIF outperforms other formats for big images.